Best Faucet-Mounted Water Filters of 2026

 How to Choose a Water Filter

 Pay close attention to capacity, flow rate, and clogging while choosing a water filter.
 CR members can review our ratings scores for each criterion.
-Capacity will tell you how many gallons each cartridge is designed to filter, the flow rate will reveal how long it takes the filter to cleanse one quart of water, and the clogging score shows how much the flow rate decreases over the filter cartridge’s life span.
+Capacity will tell you how many gallons each cartridge is designed to filter, the flow rate will reveal how long it takes the filter to cleanse one quart of water, and the clogging score indicates how much the flow rate decreases over the filter cartridge’s lifespan.
 You can also choose a device with a filter-life indicator, which tells you when it’s time to replace the cartridge.

 For more on all types of water filters, see our water filter buying guide and complete water filter ratings to help you narrow down your choices.
 In our ratings, we also note contaminants each faucet filter is certified to reduce.